Living with Lipodystrophy | Becky Smith

 Can you tell us a bit about you?

 My name is Becky.
-I’m 33 years old, originally from west London but will be relocating to North Yorkshire soon.
-I am a web developer working full-time for a pet supplement company.
-I like to travel, do crafts, play video games, listen to music and spend time with my family and friends.
+I am 33 years old, originally from west London but will be relocating to North Yorkshire soon.
+I work full-time as a web developer.
+I enjoy travelling, doing crafts, playing video games, listening to music and spending time with my family and friends.

 How were you diagnosed with Lipodystrophy?

 Unbeknown to my family, I was born with Familial Partial Lipodystrophy type 3.
-As a child, I appeared no different from my friends or family that did not have Lipodystrophy.
-The only notable occurrence in my childhood was the somewhat regular and crippling cramps I would get in my calf muscles.
-After the pain from the cramping subsided I would walk with a limp for an hour or so until my muscle had stretched back out.
-I also went through a period where I would faint, particularly in the hot weather.
+As a child, I appeared no different from my friends or family without Lipodystrophy.
+The only notable issue in my childhood was the occasional, crippling cramps in my calf muscles.
+After the pain subsided, I would walk with a limp for an hour or so until my muscles had stretched back out.
+I also went through a period where I would faint, particularly in hot weather.

-Noticeable differences started to occur in my teenage years.
-One of the first things everyone noticed was that I had developed muscular calves and broad shoulders.
-This was also the first time I can recall regularly experiencing fatigue.
-I would often take afternoon naps to see myself through the day.
-When I was 16, at a routine doctor’s appointment, it was discovered that I had high blood pressure.
-However, this was wrongly put down to ‘white coat hypertension’ (nervousness at the doctors) at the time.
+Noticeable differences began to emerge during my teenage years.
+One of the first things everyone noticed was my muscular calves and broad shoulders.
+This was also when I first began experiencing regular fatigue, often needing afternoon naps to get through the day.
+At 16, during a routine doctor’s appointment, it was discovered that I had high blood pressure.
+At the time, this was wrongly attributed to ‘white coat hypertension’.

-Fast forward to my early twenties, and the fatigue had really set in.
-I had an office job, and I would often struggle with the feeling of extreme tiredness whilst sitting at my desk.
-I had to get up and walk around or go and splash my face with cold water to get by.
-After suffering with this for a couple of years, I decided to go to my GP.
-They carried out some tests and told me I was prediabetic.
-I remember feeling so confused as to why I was prediabetic at such a young age, especially when I wasn’t overweight.
-My father, who I now know had Lipodystrophy, had diabetes and had passed away when I was 18.
-As I had such negative connotations of diabetes, I struggled to accept this diagnosis and ignored it.
-Unfortunately, this meant I did not change anything in my lifestyle.
+By my early twenties, the fatigue had intensified.
+I had an office job and would often struggle with extreme tiredness while sitting at my desk, needing to get up, walk around or splash my face with cold water to continue.
+After a couple of years, I visited my GP.
+Tests revealed I was prediabetic.
+I was confused, as I was young and not overweight.
+My father, who I later realised also had Lipodystrophy, had diabetes and had passed away when I was 18.
+Due to my negative associations with diabetes, I struggled to accept the diagnosis and did not make lifestyle changes at that time.

-After a four day stay at the hospital, I was discharged and put on a large amount of medication.
+After a four-day hospital stay, I was discharged with multiple medications.
 I had been diagnosed with diabetes, high triglycerides, high cholesterol and fatty liver.
-The mysterious spots I had developed were called eruptive xanthomas.
-They occurred as a result of my high triglycerides and were filled with the fatty substances that were circulating in my blood.
-I was somehow fortunate to have not developed pancreatitis despite my triglycerides being 67mmol/l at its highest (it should be below 1.7mmol/l).
+The spots I developed were called eruptive xanthomas, resulting from the high triglycerides circulating in my blood.
+I was fortunate not to have developed pancreatitis despite triglyceride levels reaching 67mmol/l (normal range: below 1.7mmol/l).

-As it was unusual for someone of my age and weight to have had such extreme health issues and diabetes, I was referred to a specialist diabetic clinic who assesses patients with rare types of diabetes.
-Luckily, the health care professionals who worked at this clinic were familiar with Lipodystrophy.
-After a body assessment, they suspected I had Lipodystrophy and sent off for genetic testing.
-When the results came back, I discovered I had Familial Partial Lipodystrophy type 3 which I inherited from one of my parents.
-We immediately suspected my dad as he had diabetes, high blood pressure, high cholesterol and sadly passed away after experiencing several strokes and heart attacks.
+Due to the severity of my condition at a young age, I was referred to a specialist diabetic clinic for rare forms of diabetes.
+The healthcare professionals there were familiar with Lipodystrophy.
+Following a body assessment, they suspected I had Lipodystrophy and arranged genetic testing.
+The results confirmed Familial Partial Lipodystrophy type 3, inherited from one of my parents.
+We suspected my father, who had diabetes, high blood pressure, high cholesterol, and sadly passed away following several strokes and heart attacks.

 How did being diagnosed with Lipodystrophy make you feel?